umbraco/UmbracoDocs/umbraco-cloud/set-up/2-factor-authentication-on-cloud.md

 You can use email, phone, or an authenticator app when logging in to the Umbraco Cloud Portal or the Umbraco Backoffice.

 {% hint style="info" %}
-Do note that you won't be prompted to authenticate your backoffice login if you've already did it for the portal, as both logins use the same centralized login service.
+You will not be prompted to authenticate your backoffice login if you have already done it for the portal.
+This is because both logins use the same centralized login service.
 {% endhint %}
 ## Enabling 2-factor authentication